Vendor lock-in: Apple Inc.

 As of January 6, 2009, all four big music studios (Warner Bros., Sony BMG, Universal, and EMI) have signed up to remove the DRM from their tracks, at no extra cost.
 However, Apple charges consumers to have previously purchased DRM music restrictions removed.

 Google

 Although Google has stated its position in favor of interoperability, the company has taken steps away from open protocols replacing open standard Google Talk by proprietary protocol Google Hangouts.
 Also, Google's Data Liberation Front has been inactive on Twitter since 2013 and its official website, www.dataliberation.org, now redirects to a page on Google's FAQs, leading users to believe the project has been closed.
 Google's mobile operating system Android is open source; however, the operating system that comes with the phones that most people actually purchase in a store is more often than not shipped with many of Google's proprietary applications that promote users to use only Google services.

+Cloud computing

+Oracle

+Oracle Corporation executives in 2007 told of how Boeing got into an argument with Larry Ellison at a contract meeting, after the latter acknowledged that Oracle Database version 7 had 11,000 bugs and insulted the Boeing 777.
+Boeing refused to sign the contract, and was also an IBM customer so had an alternative.
+The company was so dependent on Oracle, however, that it resumed negotiations and signed the contract.